swiftlang/swift-org-website/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone participating in it is governed by the [Swift Code of Conduct](https://www.swift.org/code-of-conduct/).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to one of the [Swift Core Team](https://swift.org/community/#community-structure).
+Please report unacceptable behavior to one of the [Swift Core Team](https://swift.org/community/#community-structure) members.

 ## Overview

-The Swift.org website has a number of goals that are defined on the [website overview](http://swift.org/website).
+The Swift.org website has a number of goals that are defined in the [website overview](http://swift.org/website).
 This lays out the aims of Swift.org and should be considered when contributing.

 Swift.org is guided by the [Swift Website Workgroup (SWWG)](https://www.swift.org/website-workgroup) and they are responsible for the content on the site, the design and all technical aspects.